github/docs/content/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository.md

   - Codespaces
   - Fundamentals
   - Developer
-shortTitle: Create a codespace
+shortTitle: Create a codespace for a repo
 ---

-## About codespace creation
+## About creating a codespace for a repository

 {% data reusables.codespaces.ways-to-create-a-codespace %} Use the tabs in this article to display instructions for each of these ways of creating a codespace.

+{% data reusables.codespaces.starting-new-project-template %} For more information, see "[Creating a codespace from a template](/codespaces/developing-in-codespaces/creating-a-codespace-from-a-template)."

 {% note %}